catppuccin/gtk/README.md

 }
 ```

-### For gtk-4.0 users
+### For GTK 4 users

-To theme gtk-4.0 applications you have to manually symlink the `~/.config/gtk-4.0/` to the themes folder.
+To theme GTK 4 applications you have to manually symlink the `~/.config/gtk-4.0/` to the themes folder.
 Use the following commands
 ```bash
 mkdir -p "${HOME}/.config/gtk-4.0"
 ln -sf "${THEME_DIR}/gtk-4.0/assets" "${HOME}/.config/gtk-4.0/assets"